Iri25/machine-learning-algorithms/README.md

 # machine-learning-algorithms
 Python project that contains 3 folders with applications that solve problems through machine learning methods of which 2 with regression and 1 with classification.

+## Key concepts:
+- machine learning methods
-Key concepts are machine learning methods, the method of least squares, the descending gradient method and logistic regression method.
+- the method of least squares
+- the descending gradient method
+- logistic regression method

 ### The problem: What can make people happy?